ddigeronimo/least/README.md

     - q - Quit
     - j, Down - Down one line
     - k, Up - Up one line
+    - o - Open a new file (expands tildes and environment variables with [shellexpand](https://crates.io/crates/shellexpand))
 - Basic file loading

 ## Future Features
+- Allow for new filenames larger than 20 characters
+    - Wrap text with ... in start
+- React to screen resize
 - More controls:
     - d, PgDn - Down half screen
     - u, PgUp - Up half screen